sddaniels/transition-forward-project/src/pages/resources/policies/index.md

 </div>

 ### Questions
-- Are you aware of the many different places in which a trans individual may need to change their gender marker?
+- Are you aware of the many different places in which a transitioning individual may need to change their gender marker?
   - State ID and/or driver's license
   - Passport
   - Social Security Administration